alphagov/government-service-design-manual/service-manual/design-and-content/patterns/form-structure.md

 ![Diagram showing an accordion form](/service-manual/assets/images/designing-transactions/accordion-3.png)

-#### The good
+**The good:**

-* Can handle branching and dependencies between sections
+* can handle branching and dependencies between sections
-* Can easily review and edit previous questions
+* users can review and edit previous questions at any time
-* Can help guide a user through an unfamiliar process
+* can help guide a user through an unfamiliar process
-* User still benefits from some surrounding context
+* user still benefits from some surrounding context
-* Progress is clear
+* progress is clear

-#### The bad
+**The bad:**

 * Implementation and interface is more complex